lightos/Panoptic/README.md

 ![Logo](http://i.imgur.com/PPGy8UE.jpg)

 Panoptic is an open source penetration testing tool that automates the process of search and retrieval of content for common log and config files through LFI vulnerability.
-You can find a sample run [here](https://gist.github.com/stamparm/5335273).
+Official introductionary post can be found [here](http://websec.ca/blog/view/panoptic).
+Also, you can find a sample run [here](https://gist.github.com/stamparm/5335273).

 ### Help Menu
     Usage: panoptic.py --url TARGET [options]